aanand/git-up/README.md

     git config --global alias.up 'pull --rebase --autostash'

-If you'd rather this happened on every `git pull`, then you can do this if you're running Git 2.9 or later:
+If you'd rather this happened on every `git pull`, then you can do this:

     git config --global pull.rebase true
     git config --global rebase.autoStash true